A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions: Statistical model for the fit of the tt threshold scan

 The \chisq function used for the analysis of the \ttbar threshold scan in Section~\ref{sec:threshold_scan} depends on the parameters of interest (\mt and \Gt), on the profiled SM parameters (\yt and \as), and on nuisance parameters that model the impact of the systematic uncertainties ($\Vec{\lambda}$).
 All systematic uncertainties (except the integrated luminosity) are convoluted with the calculated cross section and are therefore implemented as modifiers of the predicted cross section.
 The \chisq function is defined as

 where

 represent the residuals between the calculated cross section and the experimentally measured ones, which here correspond to an Asimov data set or a pseudo-dataset.
 In the case where a pseudo-dataset is used, the $\Vec{\sigma}_\mathrm{exp}$ are generated according to a Gaussian distribution around the central value of the cross section and according to the expected experimental uncertainty.
 In the case of the Asimov data set, the $\Vec{\sigma}_\mathrm{exp}$ correspond to the central value of the cross section.
 The last three terms represent Gaussian penalty terms for the nuisance parameters and for the parametric uncertainty in \as and \yt.
-Here, all nuisance parameters are defined in a way that all penalty terms follow a standard normal distribution.
+All nuisance parameters are defined in a way that all penalty terms follow a standard normal distribution.
+Finally, $\as^0$ ($\yt^0)$ and $\delta\as$ ($\delta\yt$) represent the assumed central value and input uncertainty for \as (\yt), respectively.
 The covariance matrix in Eq.~\ref{eq:chisq} is defined as

 where $C_\mathrm{exp}$ is the covariance matrix of the experimentally measured cross sections, while $C_\mathrm{lumi}^\mathrm{uncorr}$ and $C_\mathrm{lumi}^\mathrm{corr}$ represent the uncorrelated and correlated component of the luminosity uncertainty, respectively.
 The matrix $C_\mathrm{exp}$ is assumed to be diagonal and is calculated as